kaushik9999/music_app_tests/README.md

 I created 2 test suites one with the Flutter Driver and the other with intergation_test.

-I am new to flutter, actually started off creating tests with Fltter Driver after almost developing the above tests realised that it's an old way and the new way is integration_test, so did something with integration_test package too.

 The Flutter driver one is under folder test_driver.
 The integration_test one is under integration_test folder.